 According to the definition of kinetic energy, translational kinetic energy is the type or form of kinetic energy due to the straight-line motion of a body or an object.

 In other words, when an object is moving from one place to another in a straight line, an object has energy in the form of translational kinetic energy.
-A bullet fired from the gun is the perfect example of translational kinetic energy.
+A bullet fired from a gun is the perfect example of translational kinetic energy.

 Translational Kinetic Energy Formula